BojkoJ/nextjs-drive/README.md

 ## CI/CD Pipeline:

-The CI/CD pipeline uses **GitHub Actions** and **Netlify CD** for the, ensuring that code is automatically checked with deployment.
+The CI/CD pipeline uses **GitHub Actions** and **Netlify CD**, ensuring that code is automatically checked, linted, correctly built and deployed.
 The pipeline includes the following steps:

 ### 🛠 **CI (Continuous Integration)**